Early Origins of Health

 A more in-depth explanation of this research area is available on the Robinson Research Institute’s website.

 Our research centres and institutes working in this area

 - Allergy and Vaccine Research Group (Professor Michael Gold)

 - Cerebral Palsy Research Group (Emeritus Professor Alastair MacLennan)

-- Early Development Group (Associate Professor Jeremy Thompson)
+- Early Development Group (Professor Jeremy Thompson)

 - Lifelong Health Research (Professor Jodie Dodd)

 - Neuroimmunopharmacology Laboratory (Professor Mark Hutchinson)

 - Obesity and Metabolism Group (Associate Professor Leonie Heilbronn)